AHeroicLlama/Mappalachia/User_Guides/Customization.md

 ### Brightness
 This option brings up a dialog which allows you to tweak the percentage brightness of the underlying map image.
 Enter any value from 5% to 300%.

-### Military Style
+### Background Image
-Military Style toggles the underlying map image to be the version from the nuke targeting computer.
+Change the background image of the map.
 This setting is only available when 'Appalachia' is the selected space.
+- Normal: The standard in-game pause menu map.
+- Military: The map from the nuke targeting computer.
+- Satellite: A top-down render of the Appalachia world.

 ### Grayscale
 This toggles the underlying map image to be in grayscale (black and white) or full color.